-• 64M Sample Half Channel 800 MHz

-In this configuration, only one pod of each pod pair is available.
-Channels assigned to unavailable pods are ignored.
-You can specify which pod to use by toggling the Pod field in Format.

-The total memory depth is 64M samples per channel.
-Data is sampled and stored every 1.25 ns; this rate cannot be changed.
+400 MHz / 32M Sample Transitional or Store Qualified

+In this configuration, the analyzer samples data at regular intervals, as often as every 2.5 ns, but only stores the data if it's different than the previously stored data.

+You can further qualify storage of transitions by ignoring data changes on particular labels.

+A time tag is stored with each stored data sample so that all sampled values can be reconstructed and displayed later.
-When the Sample Period is 1.25 ns, data is acquired at four times the trigger sequencer rate.
-This, along with other half-channel mode characteristics, means that data must be present for at least five samples before the trigger sequencer can reliably detect it.
-The trigger sequencer cannot detect data present for less than two sample periods, and could miss data present for less than five sample periods.

-The trigger sequencer treats the data as a group of four samples for each sequencer clock.
-This means that the trigger point indication could be off by up to three samples.
+NOTE: If all pods are used, memory depth is reduced by half in order to store the required time tags.
+NOTE: With the Sample Period at 2.5 ns, data is acquired at two times the trigger sequencer rate.
+This means that data must be present for at least two samples before the trigger sequencer can reliably detect it.
+The trigger sequencer could miss data present for less than two sample periods.
+The trigger sequencer treats the data as a group of two samples for each sequencer clock.
+This means that the trigger point indication could be off by one sample.
 Although the trigger sequencer cannot detect all data, the analyzer will correctly capture all data present for at least one sample period.

-2. If you chose the 800 MHz Half Channel 64M Sample configuration, select the Format tab and choose which pod of the pod pair will be used to sample data.

-"To specify the sample period" on page 42

-To specify the sample period

-When the logic analyzer is in timing (asynchronous sampling) mode, the Sample Period setting specifies how often the logic analyzer samples the signals from the device under test.
+See Also "To specify default storing" on page 76 "How Samples are Stored in Transitional Timing" on page 157 "Default Storing Subtab" on page 190 To specify the sample period When the logic analyzer is in timing (asynchronous sampling) mode, the Sample Period setting specifies how often the logic analyzer samples the signals from the device under test.
 1. In the Sampling tab, with Timing Mode selected, enter the desired time between logic analyzer samples.
 To capture signal level changes reliably, the sample period should be less than half (many engineers prefer one-fourth) of the period of the fastest signal you want to measure.
 The sample rate is the inverse of the sample period.

-In conventional timing mode the sample rate is fixed at 1.25 ns.
+In the conventional timing configuration, the sample rate is fixed at 1.25 ns.